zohra101/react/react.md

 3. Run `npx webpack`.

 ### Babel configuration file
-- A configuration file can be used to specify compile instructions
+- A configuration file can be used to specify compile instructions.

 1. Create babel.config.json.
 2. Add "presets": [ "@babel/preset-react"].